weavejester/ring-server/README.md

   True if you want a browser to be opened to the server.
 Defaults to true in development mode, false in production mode.

+* `:stacktrace?` -
+  True if you want a stacktrace to be displayed in the browser when an exception is raised.
+Default to true in development, false in production.

+* `:auto-reload?` -
+  True if you want your source files to be automatically reloaded when they are modified.
+Defaults to true in development, false in production.

-* `:middleware` -
+* `:auto-refresh?` -
-  A list of middleware functions to apply to the handler.
-Defaults to `[wrap-stacktrace wrap-reload]` in development.
+  True if you want your browser to automatically refresh when source files are changed.
+Defaults to false.

 ## License